This gluten-free, vegan pumpkin pie forms its own crust as it bakes. Delicious and addictive–and low-fat and only 153 calories per serving!

 If you grew up with a mother who relied on Bisquick baking mix, as I did, you may remember their Impossible pies.
 What you did was mix Bisquick in with the pie ingredients, and as the pie baked, a sort of crust formed on the bottom and sides.
 I’m not too embarrassed to say that the first cheesecake I ever made was the Bisquick Impossible Cheesecake–and it was really good.
 Flash forward to the present when I’m looking to get rid of the most fattening part of the pie–the crust–and the idea of a vegan Impossible pumpkin pie hit me.

 So I went straight to my favorite cookbook–Google–and started looking for info on Impossible pies.
 I no longer use Bisquick, so I wanted to see if people had made this work with flour, and I was happy to find that they had.
-In fact, Something in Season and Bob’s Red Mill both had gluten-free versions of the pie, so I knew it could be done without Bisquick.
+In fact, Something in Season (website no longer available) and Bob’s Red Mill both had gluten-free versions of the pie, so I knew it could be done without Bisquick.

 What remained to be seen was whether or not it could be done without oil or dairy products.
 I did a whole lot of substituting, but I’m happy to report that the pie was a success: Though the inside is more like a custard than a regular pumpkin pie, a slight crust formed along the bottom and sides of the pan, so you can actually pick up a slice of this pie and eat it like a piece of pizza.
 But it’s dangerously addictive, as shown by the fact that my husband ate about 6 pieces of it yesterday!

 Update 7/30/18: My husband asked for pumpkin pie for his birthday–in the middle of summer!
 With no winter squash available, I made this pie with canned pumpkin, and it was a complete success.
 I didn’t need to make any changes to the recipe.